3DCoded/Happy-Hare/Happy-Hare-Parameters.md

+*TODO - Move some of this content into the `mmu_parametes.cfg` Reference page.
+Give only an outline here.*<br>
+*TODO - Talk and `MMU_TEST_CONFIG`*

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Configuration Guide (mmu_parameters.cfg)

 This is a sequential walkthrough of the main configuration files for Happy Hare.
 You should have tertiary understanding and awareness of all the settings but some are essential.
 Those are labeled with "IMPORTANT" and you must setup for your MMU setup.

+The Klipper configuration files for Happy Hare are modular and where to find them is discussed in the [Configuration Reference](Configuration-Reference).
+Also be sure to consult the [Configuring mmu\_parameters.cfg](Configuring-mmu_parameters.cfg) page for details about each and every parameter.

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) MMU Vendor, Type & Size

 The first section specifies the type of MMU and is used by Happy Hare to adjust (primarily CAD) options.
-It is documented [here](TODO)
+It is documented [here](Configuring-mmu_parameters.cfg#---mmu-vendor-type-and-size) and [here](Configuring-mmu_parameters.cfg#---other-mmu-cad-dimensions).

 > [!IMPORTANT]
 > These three settings must be set.
 If "Other" is specified you will also need to specify cad dimensions [here](https://github.com/moggieuk/Happy-Hare?tab=readme-ov-file#1-important-mmu-vendor--version-specification)